 With a 301 redirect, you tell Google that you’ve moved or relocated the page to the new URL.

 If you have this kind of duplicate content on your website, your team will probably need to work with your development team to set up a 301 redirect.
-Your developers will update your .htaccess file, which will take care of the problem.
+Your developers will update your .htaccess file, which will take care of the problem and serve as a duplicate content fix.

 2. INTERNAL LINKING